If you’re looking in Auckland and surrounding areas specifically, see the Auckland Wedding Venue guide.

 How to choose your Wedding Venue?

-Hopefully by now you’ve thought about your guest list a budget, because the size of your wedding, how much you’re willing to spend, and when it’s going to be are crucial elements to help determine where to tie the knot:
+If you’ve followed the first steps to wedding planning, and have begun your little white book, because the more prep you’ve done, the easier choosing your wedding venue will be.
+It will be difficult to choose a venue without having thought about a date, a draft guest list and without starting a wedding budget, because the size of your wedding, how much you’re willing to spend, and when it’s going to be are crucial elements to help determine where to tie the knot:

-- Guests: Firstly, you shouldn’t choose a wedding venue until you’ve decided on approximately how many guests you’re inviting.
+- Guests: You shouldn’t choose a wedding venue until you’ve decided on approximately how many guests you’re inviting.
 There’s no sense securing a venue which seats 100 and then making a guest list which spreads to 120.
+Once you have an estimate number, you can compare venues based on cost per person, too.
+Having a small wedding is by far the easiest way to cut costs.

-- Wedding budget: will indicate whether it’s a lavish party or a small family affair, and you can’t sign any wedding venue contract before knowing exactly how it’s going to effect the rest of your budget.
+- Wedding budget: will indicate whether it’s an extravagant event or an intimate affair, you can’t sign any wedding venue contract before knowing exactly how it’s going to effect the rest of your budget.
+Your wedding venue can cost up to 50% of your entire budget (if catering is included) and if you opt for a dry-hire/DIY venue, there’s a lot of other budgeting to do to make it work.

-- Day/date may also play a part – if you’re planning a wedding in a short space of time, you’re less likely to secure an in-demand wedding venue on the popular Friday and Saturdays.
+- Season/date also has a part to play in choosing your wedding venue – if you are planning a wedding in a short space of time, you are less likely to secure an in-demand wedding venue on popular weekends.
+You can save a substantial amount by having an off-peak (weekday) or winter wedding – New Zealand has some incredible venues for those.

 What are your Wedding Venue priorities?

-Next, think about your wedding venue priorities, such as style, theme, time of year, and whether you’ll have your your ceremony and reception at different locations, or if you want an all-in-one wedding venue.
-Consider what’s important to you – you may not be able to have everything you want, so set your priorities.
+Wedding planning always comes back to priorities, because for most people, you can’t have everything.
+Think about your wedding venue priorities, such as the ideal style, theme for decor, the date you’d ideally book, guest capacity and whether you’ll have your your ceremony and reception at different locations, or if you want an all-in-one wedding venue.
+You may not be able to get everything you want from your wedding venue, so prioritise which elements are most important.

-Ours were to get out of Auckland city (and therefore we needed plenty of accommodation on-site or nearby); to find a venue that could host both the wedding ceremony and the reception dinner; and, of course, we wanted to showcase a beautiful spot of New Zealand to our international guests that would look stunning in photos.
+For example, our priorities were to take our guests out of Auckland city (and therefore we needed plenty of accommodation on-site or nearby); to find a venue that could host both the wedding ceremony and the reception dinner; and, of course, we wanted to showcase one of the most beautiful spots of New Zealand to our international guests (and which would look stunning in photos).

-What else could you be looking for?
-If it’s a religious ceremony, you’ll obviously need to choose your church or other religious building.
-If transport is important to you (perhaps a helicopter entry or arrival by limousine), then you’ll want to ensure the venue suits that requirement.
-Talk to your partner about what’s crucial to both of you and prioritise.
+If you are having a religious ceremony, you will need to choose your church or other religious building, which may dictate your reception venue choices a little due to travelling distance.
+If transport is important to you (whether a helicopter entry or arrival on horseback), then you need to ensure the venue suits that requirement too.
+Create a ‘must have’ and ‘might have’ list.

 On the one hand, you may save on alcohol by taking the BYO approach, but on the other hand you’ll have to hire all the chairs, tables, crockery, glasses, cutlery, stereo-system, etc. You’re creating the wedding venue from scratch, which means complete flexibility in terms of how to design the day.
 It’s all your choice, but it’s all at your expense!

-We did a lot of maths first though, and the venues that work out the cheapest are those that offer everything that a wedding needs, such as a chef, staff, and catering.
-Examples of such venues include vineyards (Mudbrick on Waiheke Island), garden venues (Lily Gardens, Tauranga), or restaurants (Cibo in Parnell, Auckland).
+We did a lot of maths first though, and the venues that work out the cheapest are those that offer everything on premise, such as a chef, staff, catering and furniture.
+Examples of such venues include vineyards (Mudbrick on Waiheke Island), garden venues (Waterlily Gardens, Tauranga), or restaurants (Pilkingtons, Auckland).

 Ensure that when hiring an all-inclusive wedding venue, that you really do know everything it includes (even down to the chair covers, or the services of a wedding planner).
-The wedding planning pack covers all this – it’s sold individually or in the bundle.
+The wedding planning pack covers all wedding vendor questionnaires – it’s sold individually or in the bundle.

 When you visit each venue, keep in mind:

-Ensure the capacity of the venue fits your address, and not just according to how many tables and chairs there are, but whether there’s enough room for everyone to dance, space for older people to sit down, and ample space for everything else you want to have.
-Buffet tables take up lots of space, bands take up more room than a DJ, and if you’re asking for presents to be brought to the reception, you’ll need space for a present table too.
+Ensure the capacity of the wedding venue fits, and not just according to how many tables and chairs there are, but whether there’s enough room for everyone to dance, space for older people to sit down, and ample space for everything else you want to have.
+Buffet tables take up lots of space, bands take up more room than a DJ, and if you’re asking for presents to be brought to the reception, you’ll need space for a gift table too.

 Consider the capacity and layout of each of the spaces you’d be using.